maryamirshad04/ExplorePakistan/README.md

 # ExplorePakistan 🌍🇵🇰
 *A Smart Travel Companion for Foreign Visitors to Pakistan*

-**ExplorePakistan** is a comprehensive, full-stack web application designed to enhance the travel experience of foreigners visiting Pakistan.
+**ExplorePakistan** is a comprehensive, full stack web application designed to enhance the travel experience of foreigners visiting Pakistan.
 It leverages intelligent features such as age-based recommendations, destination tagging, seasonal insights, and dynamic content management.
 Built using modern web technologies, ExplorePakistan ensures a personalized and user-friendly journey planning platform for tourists from around the world.

 ---